U-571 (film)

 U-571 is a 2000 submarine film directed by Jonathan Mostow from a screenplay he co-wrote with Sam Montgomery and David Ayer.
 The film stars Matthew McConaughey, Bill Paxton, Harvey Keitel, Jon Bon Jovi, Jake Weber and Matthew Settle.
 The film follows a World War II German U-boat boarded by American submariners to capture her Enigma cipher machine.

-Although the film was financially successful and received generally positive reviews from critics, winning the Academy Award for Best Sound Editing, the fictitious plot was subject to substantial controversy and criticism.
+The film was a financial and critical success, grossing $127 million worldwide and receiving generally positive reviews from critics, but the fictitious plot was subject to substantial controversy and criticism for depicting the real-life actions of the British Royal Navy as instead being performed by the American Navy.
+The film also won the Academy Awards for Best Sound Editing.

 Plot

 After an attack on a British merchant ship in May 1942, during the Battle of the Atlantic, German U-boat U-571 has her engines badly damaged by depth charges from a British destroyer.
 With all of her engineers and machinists killed in a flash fire, the sub's commander Kapitänleutnant Günther Wassner transmits a distress call.

 Allied intelligence intercepts the distress message and US Navy submarine S-33 is modified to resemble a German resupply U-boat.
 Their crew is ordered to steal the Enigma machine coding device and sink the U-571.
-The executive officer of S-33, Lieutenant Tyler, is unhappy a recommendation for command of his own submarine has been blocked by his commanding officer, Lieutenant Commander Dahlgren.
-The CO feels Tyler can't issue orders without hesitation, a crucial quality he feels submarine captains need to have.
-The crew for the mission includes Lieutenant Hirsch from Naval Intelligence who is fluent in German, Radioman Wentz who is also fluent in German due to immigrant parents, and a Marine explosives expert named Coonan.
+The executive officer of S-33, Lieutenant Tyler, is unhappy that a recommendation for command of his own submarine has been blocked by his commanding officer, Lieutenant Commander Dahlgren.
+The CO feels Tyler can't issue orders without hesitation, a crucial quality Dahlgren feels submarine captains need to have.
+The crew for the mission includes Lieutenant Hirsch from Naval Intelligence who is fluent in German, Radioman Wentz who is also fluent in German due to an undisclosed immigrant parent, and a Marine explosives expert named Coonan.

-The S-33s arrives at U-571 during a storm, and their boarding party surprises and overwhelms the Germans.
-When Hirsch hesitates to speak in German, Wentz is forced to initiate the conversation after Tyler tries to tend to a mortally wounded Griggs.
-After securing U-571, the American S-33 is torpedoed by a German resupply submarine.
-Coonan, Emmett and Larson are killed.
-Dahlgren, adrift and dying, orders Tyler to dive the captured U-boat with the survivors of the boarding party, including Chief Keough, a World War I vet.
+The S-33 arrives at U-571 during a storm, and sends a boarding party.
+When Hirsch hesitates to speak in German, Wentz is forced to initiate the conversation, after which the boarding party surprises and overwhelms the Germans.
+While securing U-571, the American S-33 is torpedoed by a German resupply submarine.
+Several members of the boarding party, including Coonan, are killed.
+Dahlgren, adrift and dying, orders Tyler to dive the captured U-boat with the survivors of the boarding party, including crewmen Mazzolla and Trigger.
 Tyler dives U-571 and destroys the resupply submarine in a torpedo duel.